Dark Towers by David Enrich

-Banks were not especially popular after the 2007-08 financial crisis, not least because of the huge sums doled out by taxpayers to keep them afloat.
+Banks were unpopular after the 2007-08 financial crisis, not least because of the huge sums doled out by taxpayers to keep them afloat.

 Deutsche Bank wasn’t one of the institutions in which the US government took a stake (although it did receive billions of dollars in loans from the Federal Reserve), but this hardly makes up for the criminal behavior revealed by David Enrich in this astonishing new exposé.